 Occasionally in our homeschool history lessons we get inspired by our book to dig deeper.
-I don’t know if it was reading the lesson and thinking how fun it would be to build a super tall building, or if the kids remembered the last time we read about Ancient Sumeria, but this time our Ancient Sumeria lessons set us digging pretty deep into their past.
+I don’t know if it was reading the lesson and thinking how fun it would be to build a super tall building, or if the kids remembered the last time we read about Ancient Sumeria, but this time our Ancient Sumeria lesson set us digging pretty deep into their past.

 (this post has affiliate links)

-Ancient Sumerian lesson 1: Tower of Babel
+Lesson 1: Tower of Babel

 First, we read the Mystery of History lesson about the Tower of Babel, which has been theorized to be somewhere in the area of Sumeria, and some have even said it’s a forerunner of the Babylonian empire (several thousand years later).